-Abdul Jalil Al-Singace, a prominent human rights activist in Bahrain, was first arrested on March 17, 2011, during the Arab Spring revolution and charged with plotting to "topple the government.”
+Dr. Abdul Jalil Al-Singace, a prominent human rights activist in Bahrain, was first arrested on March 17, 2011, during the Arab Spring revolution, and charged with plotting to "topple the government.”
 He was sentenced to life in Jau Prison on June 22, 2011.

 Dr. Al-Singace, head of the department of mechanical engineering at the University of Bahrain, was arrested while demonstrating peacefully during the Arab Spring revolution in 2011.
 He was sentenced to life in Jau Prison by the military National Safety Court for allegedly plotting to “topple the government” by “training and financing a terrorist organisation.”

-Al-Singace, who suffers from polio, has been repeatedly subject to torture and beatings in prison.
-To protest his ill-treatment and that of others, al-Singace began hunger strikes on March 21, 2015, following a riot in the prison.
+Al-Singace, who suffers from polio, has been repeatedly subject to torture and beating in prison.
+To protest his ill treatment and that of others, al-Singace began hunger strikes from March 21, 2015, following a riot in the prison.
 According to his family, he has been denied proper medical attention since that time.

 By order of the King of Bahrain, Al-Singace was briefly released on February 23, 2011, until he was imprisoned again, without charge, on March 17, 2011.
 On June 22, 2011, he was sentenced to life in jail.